Covid-19 Recovery and Resilience Initiative Request for Proposals

 - Will lessons learned from this study have broader relevance or applications for policy or decision-making beyond this test case?

 You may find examples of evaluations previously funded by the Covid-19 Recovery and Reslience Initiative here.

 Who will review my application?

-The Review Board for the COVID-19 Recovery and Resilience Initiative RFP includes Amy Finkelstein, Lawrence Katz, and J-PAL affiliate Judd Kessler.
+The Review Board for the Covid-19 Recovery and Resilience Initiative RFP includes Alicia Sasser Modestino, Lawrence Katz, and J-PAL affiliate Judd Kessler.
 Each proposal will be peer reviewed by one member of the Review Board and two researchers and/or policy experts not on the Review Board.
 The Review Board will meet to agree on final funding decisions.